ColleagueRiley/RSGL/README.md

 `RSGL_gl.h` is used by default for rendering, it renders via OpenGL 1.0 - 4.4.

-`RSGL_rgfw.h` is used by default for handling input devices.
-There is also a example GLFW backend, `examples/advanced/RSGL_glfw.h`

 # Build statuses
 ![Linux workflow](https://github.com/ColleagueRiley/RSGL/actions/workflows/linux.yml/badge.svg)
 ![Windows workflow windows](https://github.com/ColleagueRiley/RSGL/actions/workflows/windows.yml/badge.svg)